We are thrilled to share these news with our readers. We have been working on a truly exciting project and now it’s finally out!

 Finally, an important feature to cover was conversational negation, which allows to exclude certain elements from the search.
 Examples of natural negation would be "Snapchat news apart from the mention ones" or "I want news on Microsoft but not AI".

 Learn more examples and how we were able to deploy TechCrunch's bot upgrade.

 Bitext NLP middleware for bot training is the most flexible solution in the market to enhance the communication between humans and machines.
 As you can see, by implementing our technology your bot will be able to understand users’ requests without forcing them to speak like robots.

-You can learn more by downloading the use case below or try the service now registering for free in our platform.
+You can learn more by downloading the use case below or try the service now.